Typical Daily Schedule

 Daily Rhythms

 Circle Time is an opportunity to connect as a classroom community.
-During daily check-in teachers gauge the mood of the group and understand how each child is feeling, which allows us to determine what path to take that day.
-During this time, children are encouraged to share ideas and reflections with the group.
+During morning circle teachers gauge the mood of the group and understand how each child is feeling, which allows us to determine what path to take that day.
+During this time, children are encouraged to share ideas and reflections with the group and a new material or invitation is introduced to the children.
 This community time is honored as a very intentional space to share stories, build culture and create a rich practice of listening and connection.

 Outdoor play provides a unique array of invitations and learning opportunities.
-During outdoor free play, children:
+During outdoor and indoor free play we practice a Playworking approach.
+During this time children:

 -explore their own interests and curiosities